Why is My Sublimation Not Transferring

 Sublimation printing is a popular technique for transferring images onto various materials, such as fabric, ceramics, and more.

-Reasons for Sublimation Transfer Issues
+Reasons Behind Sublimation Transfer Issues

 Incorrect Temperature and Time Settings

-Low-Quality Sublimation Ink
+Low-Quality Sublimation Inks

 Using low-quality sublimation ink can result in poor transfer results, as the ink might not properly vaporize and bond with the material.
+Ensure you’re using high-quality sublimation ink that’s compatible with your printer.

 For more information on choosing the right sublimation printer, visit How to Choose the Right Sublimation Printer for Your Business.

-Improper Use of Sublimation Paper
+Improper Use of Sublimation Transfer Paper

+Using the wrong type of sublimation paper or incorrectly placing it on the material can cause transfer issues.
 For a successful sublimation transfer, it’s essential to use the correct sublimation paper and follow proper guidelines for placement.

 Inadequate Heat Press Pressure

+Uneven or insufficient heat press temperature during the heat press process can result in incomplete or patchy sublimation transfers and may hinder the transfer process.
 Make sure to apply even pressure across the entire surface of the material for the best results.

 Troubleshooting and Solutions